mimimumu/tuyasmart_home_android_sdk_doc/en/resource/User_mobile.md

 **[Description]**

 Register password on the mobile phone.
-The mobile phone account registration is supported in both China and other countries.

 **[Method Invocation]**